eliothowes/Slouchr/README.md

 A satirical health app that rewards you for being lazy and eating all the junk food in sight!

 ## Credits
-Project designed and created with [@HarryChopra](https://github.com/roderickcardenas)
+Slouchr was the brain child of [@HarryChopra](https://github.com/harrychopra) and together, 5 weeks into our Flatiron School experience, we designed and created the app you see here.

 ## Screenshots and Demo
 ### Screenshots